szymon-sawicki/shopping/README.md

 next tasks:

-* write validators for product and shopping classes
+* write test for validator of customer class
+* finish shopping class in domain layer with TDD

 Domain layer:

-- add utility interfaces to domain objects
+- add utility interfaces to com.app.domain objects
-- write tests to all domain objects
+- write tests to all com.app.domain objects
-- write javadoc comments to all classes in domain

 Service layer:

-when domain layer will be ready!
+when com.app.domain layer will be ready!

 1. at first method names and tests
 2. implementation of service methods